jittagornp/index-search-javascript/README.md

 	additionalDictionaries: additionalDictionaries,
 	//indexStore : instance on class which implement interface IndexStore,
 	//postfixFieldNameHighlight : defualt is 'Highlight',
-	//percentSuggest : default is 60
+	//percentSuggest : default is 60,
+	//stopword : function(sentence){  by default use while space for stop word
+	//    return array of keyword
+	//}
 };

 var indexSearch__ = new IndexSearch(settings);
 ```
 <b>settings attribute</b>:<br/>
 - <i>repository</i> (require) : the repository that you define following above example (topic 1).

 - <i>indexOnFields</i> (require) : an array of string for tell IndexSearch that you need make index on the field name in your node.

-- <i>maximumDictionaryKeySize</i> (optional) : default is 3, for define key size of dictionary, following above example define is 5<br/> if keyword you as 'javascript'
+- <i>maximumDictionaryKeySize</i> (optional) : default is 3, for define key size of dictionary. following above example define is 5<br/> if keyword you as 'javascript'
 IndexSearch will create dictionary 5 pattern is 'j', 'ja', 'jav', 'java', 'javas'

 - <i>additionalDictionaries</i> (optional) : an arry of string for add additional keyword from external into dictionary
 <br/>you can define following as : <br/>